 Karlstejn Castle's Appeal

-The 14th century castle was originally built as a treasury to hold the crown jewels of the Holy Roman Empire.
-Building was initiated by Charles IV, and like most castles, Karlstejn has seen changes and additions - as well as renovations - over the course of its centuries-long history.
+The 14th-century castle was originally built as a treasury to hold the crown jewels of the Holy Roman Empire.
+The building was initiated by Charles IV, and like most castles, Karlstejn has seen changes and additions - as well as renovations - over the course of its centuries-long history.
 While many of the best rooms are off-limits to visitors, the exterior of the castle, as well as the interior guests are given access to, makes this trip memorable.

 Much of the enchantment of Karlstejn lies in its situation on a peak in the middle of forested land, and the walk to the castle is a pleasant way to take in this scenery.
 Be sure to take your time and pause to snap photos as you ascend.